farhiongit/c_thread_pool/README.md

     - is passed the resource to deallocate, as previously returned by `allocator`, as an argument ;
     - will generally be called once per thread pool, after all tasks have been processed or canceled.

-Moreover, if the thread pool remains idle (waiting for tasks to process) for too long (see [below](#timeout-delay-of-idle-workers)), resources will be deallocated automatically, and will be reallocated automatically when the thread pool gets active again.
+Moreover, if the thread pool remains idle (waiting for tasks to process) for too long (see [below](#timeout-delay-of-idle-workers)), resources will be deallocated automatically, and will be reallocated automatically when the thread pool gets alive again.

 The global resource of a thread pool (as returned by the `allocator` passed to `threadpool_set_global_resource_manager`) can be accessed inside user-defined functions `make_local`, `delete_local` (as passed to `threadpool_set_worker_local_data_manager`), `work` and `job_delete` (as passed to `threadpool_add_task`) with :